AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

  #.
 If you have not logged in, you will be prompted to login to AWS  with secondary account.
  #.
 Once login, you should be already in the CloudFormation page.
 Note the CloudFormation is already loaded.
  #.
 Click `Next`.
  #.
-Populate the Stack name.
-For example, Aviatrix-for-marketing.
+You can change the default Stack name.
+For example, Aviatrix-prod-account.
  #.
 Enter the Aviatrix Controller's `AWS account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_.
  #.
 Click `Next`.
  #.
 We recommend you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`.